 A pound of coal supplies enough electricity to power ten 100-watt light bulbs for about an hour.

-In 2017, about 717 million short tons of coal were consumed in the United States, equal to about 14% of total U.S. energy consumption.
+In 2018, about 687 million short tons (MMst) of coal were consumed in the United States.
+On an energy content basis, this was equal to about 13% of total U.S. energy consumption in 2018.
 The electric power sector accounts for most of U.S. coal consumption.
-U.S. coal consumption peaked in 2007 and has declined in most years since then, mainly because of the use of other energy sources for electricity generation.
+U.S. coal consumption peaked in 2007 and has declined in most years since then, mainly because of a decline in the use of coal for electricity generation.

-The amounts—in million short tons (MMst)—and percent of total U.S. coal consumption by consuming sectors in 2017 were
+The amounts and percent of total U.S. coal consumption by consuming sectors in 2018 were

 - Residential and transportation—each less than 1 MMst—less than 1%

 Coal was the source of about 27% of U.S. total electricity generation in 2018.
 Power plants make steam by burning coal, and the steam turns turbines (machines for generating rotary mechanical power) to generate electricity.